cagnulein/QZCompanionNordictrackTreadmill/README.md

 Run QZ-Companion.bat on a Wifi connected Windows PC

 5. Configure QZ to communicate with QZ Companion.
-On your 2^nd^ QZ device (Windows PC or laptop, Android phone or tablet, or iOS iPhone or iPad), open QZ and go to Settings.
-Expand Treadmill Options, Proform/NordicTrack Options, enter the treadmills IP address under NordicTrack 2950 IP and hit OK.
+On your 2nd QZ device (Windows PC or laptop, Android phone or tablet, or iOS iPhone or iPad), open QZ and go to Settings.
+Expand Treadmill Options, Proform/NordicTrack Options, and enter the treadmills IP address under NordicTrack 2950 IP and hit OK.
 Exit and relaunch QZ to activate the change.
 If done correctly, QZ will display live data tiles to indicate it is communicating directly with QZ Companion on the